 - • promote a campus-wide culture of giving and civic engagement.

 - • strengthen the relationship between students and the communities in which they live.

 Students may participate in NS4G through multiple courses, a student club, and on- and off-campus engagement with nonprofit and philanthropy leaders in Boston.
 NS4G is advised by the Director of the Social Impact Lab, Rebecca Riccio and Human Services Director Lori Gardinier, MSW, PhD.
 NS4G is affiliated with the Human Services Program.

-NS4G funding priorities for 2014 are Trauma Treatment and Diversity and Inclusion.
+NS4G funding priority for 2015 is Policy & Advocacy to Support Vulnerable and Under-represented Populations.
 For more information and application guidelines please click here.

 Our Grant-Making Mission